 - Encourage members to leave positive reviews online.

-Even though you may be passionate about starting a community, you may lack the knowledge, time and skills it takes to set one up and keep it running and growing organically.
+Even though you may be passionate about your Community, you may lack the knowledge, time and skills it takes to set one up and keep it running and growing organically.

-- Spend time on the Disciple blog learning from our Community Guides and read Community management based books, such as ‘Get Together: How to Build a Community With Your People’ by People & Co.
+- Why not try reading some Community management based books, such as ‘Get Together: How to Build a Community With Your People’ by People & Co.